The proposed new homeless shelter in Ottawa is no longer … homeless.

 “In talking with the council, even though it’s not our preferential spot, the council isn’t in a position to hold up $3 million.
 It is a priority and a need in our community, so we’re making sure we’re doing whatever we could to make sure this happens.”

-The council conducted a similar hearing on Oct.
+The council conducted a similar hearing Oct.
 15, but the backlash from residents near and around the proposed site at 429 W. Lafayette St. caused the city to go with another option.

-The city-owned West Lafayette property hopes to move forward in seeking U.S. Environmental Protection Agency Brownfields grants for remediation of several levels of toxic top soil, making it of general use again.
+The city-owned West Lafayette property hopes to move forward in seeking U.S. Environmental Protection Agency Brownfields grants for the remediation of several levels of toxic top soil, making it of general use again.

 In other action, the council:

-- Approved the purchase of a cover for the Riordan Pool at a cost of $35,947.
+- approved the purchase of a cover for the Riordan Pool at a cost of $35,947.

-- Approved the correction of an employment agreement between the city and Matthew Burgwald.
+- approved the correction of an employment agreement between the city and Matthew Burgwald.

-- Approved the hiring of Daniel Pond as a Community Development assistant.
+- approved the hiring of Daniel Pond as a community development assistant.

-- Heard Hasty read into the record a proclamation retroactively proclaiming Nov.
+- heard Hasty read into the record a proclamation retroactively proclaiming Nov.
 1 as National Family Literacy Day.